-This recipe is adapted from one in Claudia Fleming's The Last Course (Random House, 2001).
-Panna cotta means cooked cream.
+This recipe for panna cotta—Italian for "cooked cream"—is adapted from one in Claudia Fleming's The Last Course (Random House, 2001).

 - 1 1⁄4 cups heavy cream

 - 1 3⁄4 cups buttermilk

 Soften gelatin in 1 tbsp. cold water in a medium bowl for about 5 minutes.
 Meanwhile, put cream and sugar into a small saucepan.
 Scrape seeds from vanilla pod into pan, then add pod.
 Heat cream over medium heat, stirring until sugar dissolves, 3–5 minutes, then stir into bowl with gelatin.
 Stir in buttermilk, then strain into another bowl.